CodeChron/fullstack-js-preview-docs/add_react.md

-_Get caught up to this step: Check out branch 01-setup - see Introduction for info on how to get caught using branches._
+_Get caught up to this step: Check out branch 01-setup - see Introduction for info on how to get caught up using branches._
 <hr>

 # Step 2: Add React